Soham52434/Book-to-dataset/README.md

 	4. Run the pipeline
 After embeddings are computed, chunks will be automatically upserted to Pinecone with metadata (section, page range, and text).

----

-Do you want me to also append a **folder tree diagram (`tree` output)** at the end of the README, so contributors know the exact project layout before running?